hajin-chung/yacht/README.md

 2. try docker, k8s, rabbitMQ, ...

-for database seperate user and game datas one sqlite3 user.db and for game datas use redis or memcached
+for database seperate user and game datas one sqlite3 user db and redis for game data